cmaxw/devchat-eleventy/src/my-javascript-story/mjs-135-paul-cowan.md

 answer4: ''

 ---
 My JavaScript Story this week welcomes Paul Cowan.
+Paul Cowan was a painter and decorator for 30 years until he switched to front end development.

 **Host:** Charles Max Wood